DataDog/integrations-extras/redpanda/README.md

 ##### Metric collection

+To start collecting your Redpanda performance data:

-1. Edit the `redpanda.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Redpanda performance data.
-See the sample [redpanda.d/conf.yaml.example][3] for all available configuration options.
+1. Edit the `redpanda.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][11].
+See the sample [redpanda.d/conf.yaml.example][3] file for all available configuration options.

 2. [Restart the Agent][4].

 ##### Log collection

-_Available for Agent versions >6.0_
+By default, collecting logs is disabled in the Datadog Agent.
+Log collection is available for Agent v6.0+.

-1. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:
+1. To enable logs, add the following in your `datadog.yaml` file:

    ```yaml
    logs_enabled: true
    ```

-2. Add this configuration block to your `redpanda.d/conf.yaml` file to start collecting your Redpanda logs:
+2. Add the following in your `redpanda.d/conf.yaml` file to start collecting your Redpanda logs:

    ```yaml
     logs: